Dunkard Brethren Church: Immigration to the U.S.

-In 1719, led by Peter Becker, twenty families left Germany and immigrated to Germantown, Pennsylvania, where they settled in what was then a separate community outside Philadelphia.
+In 1719, led by Peter Becker, twenty families left Germany and immigrated to the US.
+They settled in Germantown, Pennsylvania.
 Alexander Mack led 200 other Brethren to the Netherlands in 1720; after living there for nine years, they found that religious conditions had deteriorated.
-They immigrated to Pennsylvania, joining the original Dunkard group.
+They immigrated to the US, joining the original Dunkard group in Pennsylvania.

 Belief and practice

 Dunkard Brethren practice believer's baptism, that is, reserving baptism for a person old enough to commit to belief.
 A believer is immersed three times to represent the Trinity: once in the name of the Father, once in the name of the Son, and once in the name of the Holy Spirit.
 Most of the women of the Dunkard Brethren dress in a plain manner, which has been associated with other Conservative Anabaptists, such as the Conservative Mennonites (including the Beachy Mennonites), as well as Old Order Anabaptist groups, such as the Old Order Brethren and Old Order Mennonites.
 Women are also expected to wear a plain white headcovering, usually in the form of a kapp.
 Men keep their hair cut short.

 The Dunkard Brethren practice the holy kiss and the love feast with feetwashing.
 Divorce is not allowed for members of the church.
 They are discouraged from buying life insurance.
 Dunkard Brethren do not swear oaths to the state or organizations, and do not file lawsuits without permission of the church.
 The use of alcohol and tobacco is forbidden, as is watching television, or participating in gaming or gambling.
-Participation in politics, or labor unions, and membership in secret fraternal societies such as the Freemasons are seen as contrary to the Gospel and a pure heart.
+Participation in politics, or labor unions, and membership in secret fraternal societies such as the Freemasons, are seen as contrary to the Gospel and a pure heart.